jamcgee/jamcgee.github.io/content/article/2024-10-08-ethernet-intro.md

 Example: <code style="background: #F888; border: 1px solid #F88; border-radius: 2px; padding: 0 4px;">D5</code>

 The last byte of the preamble sequence is the Start Frame Delimiter (SFD), which has the sequence `10101011` in transmit order (`0xD5` numerically).
-This immediately preceeds the first byte of the Ethernet *frame*.
+This immediately proceeds the first byte of the Ethernet *frame*.

 ### Destination Address (Clause 3.2.4)

 Example: <code style="background: #FC88; border: 1px solid #FC0; border-radius: 2px; padding: 0 4px;">FF FF FF FF FF FF</code>

 The first 48 bits (six bytes) of the Ethernet *frame* is the destination address.
-An Ethernet address, formally a EUI-48 address, has an internal structure that permits the hierarchial delegation of responsibility for assigning addresses but that is largely irrelevant from the perspective of hardware implementation.
+An Ethernet address, formally an EUI-48 address, has an internal structure that permits the hierarchial delegation of responsibility for assigning addresses but that is largely irrelevant from the perspective of hardware implementation.
 Instead, we only care whether the address identifies an individual host or a group.

 The least significant bit of the first byte (i.e. the first bit transmitted) is the individual/group bit.